 Have a gardening question?
 Contact us for tried-and-true gardening tips, plus updates on how Master Gardeners are serving in your community.

-- 750 active and certified Metro area Master Gardeners, serving as volunteer garden educators, including over 155 Clackamas County residents.
+• Over 725 active and certified metro area Master Gardeners, serving as volunteer garden educators, including over 200 Clackamas County residents.